 For the Attitude domain (Table 20), the only significant predictor was Investigation (β = –.232, t = –2.009, p = .046), which interestingly showed a negative relationship.
 This indicates that as opportunities for student investigation or inquiry increase, students’ general attitudes toward science may slightly decline.
 One possible explanation is that while inquiry-based learning promotes higher-order skills, it can also challenge or frustrate students who lack confidence or prior exposure to open-ended scientific tasks.
 Other predictors such as Student Cohesiveness, Involvement, Task Orientation, and Cooperation had positive but non-significant effects, suggesting they do not independently drive students’ overall attitudes toward science.

-Table 20: Regression Table for Attitude Towards Science
+Table 20.
+Regression Table for Attitude Towards Science